wmcics30/cs30-majorproject-flowers/proposal.md

 - different type of flowers
 - cat to pet
 - a "store" to buy things
-- have things to buy with the money like seeds or decorations
+- have things to buy with the money like seeds
-- stores seeds/ not an infinite amount of seeds
+- stores seeds - not an infinite amount of seeds
-- saves the game?
+- saves the game
-- talk to different customers
-- separate "rooms", greenhouse, shop
+- separate "rooms", greenhouse
 - buy more pots to grow more flowers at a time
 - buy fertilizer to make them grow faster

 ## Nice to have list

-- Character customization
+- store area to sell your flowers from
-- saves the game
+- decorate the store
-- have atributes for each flower that makes it more/less money depending on what the costoomer wants
+- have atributes for each flower that makes it more/less money depending on what the customer wants
 - book that tells you about them
-- decorate the store
+- talk to different customers